nerndt/skylords-reborn-bot-api-c-sharp/README.md

 ![Skylords Reborn Logo](https://gitlab.com/skylords-reborn/rust-libraries/-/blob/main/images/skylords_reborn_logo.png)

 This was cloned from https://gitlab.com/skylords-reborn/skylords-reborn-bot-api-c-sharp.
-The goal is to make a Pvp bot that can be loaded on various PvP maps to play against other bots or humans.
+The goal is to make a PvP bot that can be loaded on various PvP maps to play against other bots or humans.

 # Skylords Reborn Bot API Rust